sharmasuraj123/week8-course-selling-BE/README.md

  - Define the schema for User, Admin, Course, Purchase
  - Add middleware for user and admin authentication.
  - Complete the routes for user login, signup, purchase a course, see course(use express routing for better structure of your code.)

+ - GOOD TO HAVE:
+   1.cookie based authentication.
+   2.add a rate limiting middleware.
+   3.frontend in React
+   4.adding image file in db.